 AT NIGHT: AFTER THE FESTIVAL

-Though the festival has ended, that doesn’t mean the party has to stop!
+Though the festival’s scheduled sets have ended, that doesn’t mean the party has to stop!
 You can expect random people DJing at their campsite and even dance parties that sprout up from the music played throughout the campsites.
-There is even a silent disco after the festival officially ends for the night.

 COACHELLA CAMPING PACKING LIST: FOR THE CAMPSITE